Kausalya Shankar: Biography

 After the killing, she remained in hospital for 20 days.
 She told police her father was responsible.
 The case gained substantial media attention, and a trial was soon launched.
 In the prosecution of the killers, including her father, Kausalya was the main witness.
 She later gained a government job, but later lost it.

 After the killings, she struggled a lot with depression and even attempted suicide.
 However, during the case, she testified against her entire family and wished them all convicted for their crime.
 She testified that her mother repeatedly said she would kill her and she was better off dead than married to Shankar.
-She also became an anti-caste and Dalit's rights activist, following the ideologies of Ambedkar and Periyar.
+She also became an anti-caste and Dalit's rights activist, following the ideologies of B. R. Ambedkar and Periyar.
 All accused except for Annalakshmi and two others were convicted of the crime.
-Chinnasamy and 4 others were given death sentences, while 2 of the accused were given life.
+Chinnasamy and four others were given death sentences, while two of the accused were given life.
 Kausalya has continued to work against caste, visiting other victims of caste violence and "honour" killings throughout the South and fighting for Dalit rights and the annihilation of caste.
 She also teaches underprivileged children at a school in Shankar's village.

 On 9 December 2018, she wedded Sakthi in Coimbatore.
 Sakthi belongs to the same community as Kausalya.
 She has also visited victims of other "honour" killings like Divya, whose elopement with Ilavarasan (a Dalit) sparked the Dharmapuri riots of 2012, and Amrutha, whose husband Pranay was also killed by her parents in an "honour" killing.
 She continues to fight for a separate law against "honour" killings.

-In Popular Culture
+In popular culture

 The honour killing of Kausalya's first husband, Shankar, was the subject of two plays — Koumarane Valavane's Chandala: Impure and Sharmistha Saha's Romeo Ravidas and Juliet Devi.
 Their life was roughly depicted in the Tamil movie Magalir Mattum.
 However it was shown as alternative history where both survived and helped by the main protagonist, actress Jyothika.